modera70/python-infinity-growth/README.md

 - Pytest as test framework
 - Latest version of Selenium Web Driver
 - Page Factory and Page Object Model implemented
-- Assertpy used in Books service tests
+  - Assertpy used in Amazon service tests
 - Setup and TearDown methods by using pytest fixtures
 - Selenium grid(docker-containers-based) to perform cross-browsing testing.
 UI-related test cases are executed on the following browsers:
   - Chrome